yuanlizhanshi/NGS_Workflow/README.md

 >bowtie2-build genome.fa  genome

 There are also many parameters need change in snakemake file.
-Its depends on your ChIP experiment reseach object (Transcription factors or Histone modification), reseach species (Genome size) and replication numbers. you should read the paper of [MACS2](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) carefully.
+Its depends on your ChIP experiment research object (Transcription factors or Histone modification), research species (Genome size) and replication numbers. you should read the paper of [MACS2](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) carefully.

 [Deeptools](https://github.com/deeptools/deepTools) was recommended to generate the meta-plot and heatmap on a reference point or certain genomic regions.